 Before you begin

-- If you have a custom domain from a third-party provider, it must be connected properly.
+- If you have a third-party domain, it must be connected properly.
 For best results, we recommend waiting 72 hours after you connect your domain before you verify it with Google Search Console.

 - Verification with Google Search Console won't work on trial sites.
 If your site is in trial, upgrade to paid service before continuing.